mathiasbynens/jquery-visibility/README.md

 ## License

-This plugin is dual licensed under the MIT and GPL licenses, just like jQuery itself.
+This plugin is available under the MIT license.

 ## Author